What do you do to reduce stress?

 Step 3: Add salt to mixture and leave it covered for at least 12 hours of fermentation.
 (I put mine in the refrigerator overnight to ferment)

-Step 4: Make your Aloo Marsala, Cilantro and Coconut Chutney and Sambhar before you start to cook your dosas.
+Step 4: Make your Aloo Masala, Cilantro and Coconut Chutney and Sambhar before you start to cook your dosas.
 (Recipe follows below)

 Step 5: When you are ready to eat, add water to the dosa batter so that it just covers the back of the spoon.
 (Getting the consistency correct is imperative to making a good dosa)